The Second Anfal 1988

-Iraqi intelligence gathered detailed information about Peshmerga bases in Qaradagh, claiming that they provided logistical assistance to Iranian forces.
-The area had previously been depopulated in 1987, when inhabitants were forcibly relocated to the Nasr and Zarayan complexes, leaving only army units and local collaborators (Jash) — until Peshmerga later regained control.
+Iraqi intelligence gathered detailed information about Peshmerga bases in Qaradagh, claiming that they provided logistical support to Iranian forces.
+The area had already been depopulated in 1987, when residents were forcibly relocated to the Nasr and Zarayan complexes, leaving only army units and local collaborators (Jash).
+Peshmerga forces later regained control of the area.In February 1988, eight Iraqi aircraft carried out a chemical attack on the villages of Sertakay and Balajwar.
+Witnesses described the attack as follows:

-“The planes dropped many bombs — perhaps eight or nine.
-They made a sharp whistling sound as they fell, and after the explosions, a faint gas spread out.
-Those who came into contact with it developed blisters on their skin; animals that grazed on contaminated grass collapsed and died instantly.
-Fortunately, no civilians died, because people had already taken shelter.”
+“The planes dropped numerous bombs — perhaps eight or nine.
+As they fell, they produced a sharp whistling sound, followed by explosions that released a faint gas cloud.
+Those exposed to the gas developed blisters on their skin, while animals that grazed on contaminated grass collapsed and died almost instantly.
+Fortunately, no civilians were killed, as residents had already taken shelter.

-According to regime intelligence reports, Iraqi security services alleged that the “treacherous group (Hask)” had received nearly 1,500 gas canisters from the Iranian army.
-These exaggerated claims were later used as pretexts to justify the chemical and military escalation during the Anfal campaign in Qaradagh.
+According to regime intelligence reports, Iraqi security services alleged that the so-called ‘treacherous group (Hask)’ had received nearly 1,500 gas canisters from the Iranian army.
+These exaggerated claims were later used as a pretext to justify the escalation of chemical and military operations during the Anfal campaign in Qaradagh.”

 The Chemical Bombardment of the Village of Sewsênan

-The village of Sewsênan, located in the eastern foothills of Qaradagh, was one of the worst-hit targets of the chemical attacks carried out on 22 March 1988, during the Second Phase of the Anfal Genocide.
+The village of Sewsênan, located in the eastern foothills of Qaradagh, was among the areas most severely affected by the chemical attacks carried out on 22 March 1988, during the Second Phase of the Anfal Genocide.

-According to eyewitnesses, an intense bombardment began shortly after evening prayers on 22–23 March, around sunset.
+According to eyewitness accounts, intense bombardment began shortly after evening prayers on the night of 22–23 March, around sunset.
 One survivor described the scene:

-“I was standing outside my house facing the village when I saw waves of fire falling on Sewsênan.
-The bombardment came from the direction of Darbandikhan; the shells were fired in clusters over the village.
-Out of roughly 350 households — about 1,500 inhabitants — more than 80 people were killed.”
+“I was standing outside my house, facing the village, when I saw waves of fire descending upon Sewsênan.
+The bombardment came from the direction of Darbandikhan, with shells falling in clusters across the village.
+Out of approximately 350 households — around 1,500 inhabitants — more than 80 people were killed.”

 On the following day (23 March), the nearby village of Dukan was also subjected to chemical bombardment.
-The regime continued its heavy and systematic bombardments throughout the Qaradagh region, followed by ground assaults in the afternoon of 23 March, when the Iraqi army advanced and occupied the area.
+The regime continued its heavy and systematic attacks across the Qaradagh region, followed by ground assaults later that afternoon, when Iraqi forces advanced and occupied the area.

-Those who tried to escape were divided into two groups.
-One group fled northward, toward Sulaymaniyah, via rugged mountain paths; they eventually reached safety, though many lost their homes and possessions to looting.
-The other group fled southward toward Germian, where they were later captured, detained, and disappeared during the Anfal operations.
+Those who attempted to escape were divided into two groups.
+One group fled northward toward Sulaymaniyah through rugged mountain paths; they eventually reached safety, although many lost their homes and possessions to looting.
+The second group fled southward toward Germian, where they were later captured, detained, and forcibly disappeared during the Anfal operations.

-A report by the Political Bureau of the Kurdistan Democratic Party listed the names of 66 victims, aged between 1 and 59 years, all from Qaradagh villages, killed in the chemical attacks of 28–29 March 1988 — many of them women, children, and the elderly.
+A report issued by the Political Bureau of the Kurdistan Democratic Party documented the names of 66 victims, aged between 1 and 59 years, all from villages in the Qaradagh region.
+They were killed in the chemical attacks of 28–29 March 1988, many of them women, children, and elderly civilians.

-Army forces surrounded the Qaradagh region.
-Villagers were divided; some fled toward Mount Glazerd and then to Sulaymaniyah, while others, deceived by army officers who told them they would be taken to “safe camps,” boarded military trucks and buses.
-Instead, they were transferred to the Toubzawa military camp near Kirkuk, where they were executed or buried in mass graves.
-The rest of the population, exhausted and ill, moved toward Sangaw and Germian, many dying along the way.
+Iraqi army forces subsequently encircled the Qaradagh region.
+Villagers were separated: some fled toward Mount Glazerd and then to Sulaymaniyah, while others were deceived by army officers who promised that they would be taken to “safe camps.”
+These individuals were transported in military trucks and buses to the Toubzawa military camp near Kirkuk, where many were executed or buried in mass graves.
+The remaining population — exhausted, injured, and ill — moved toward Sangaw and Germian, with many dying along the way.

 On 1 April 1988, the General Command of the Iraqi Armed Forces issued Communiqué No. 3109, declaring the “complete cleansing of the Qaradagh region from traitors” and the destruction of Peshmerga bases in Taki, Balagjar, Miuli, Bani Murad, Chircha Qala, Homar Qala, Balakan, Daband Faqira, Qaradagh, Oqla, Jafaran, Boxin, Sewsênan, Zarda, Kalosh, Berkê, Klaw Jom‘a, Bakhshê, Darband Basara, Sargarma, Qopi Qaradagh, and Achdakh.

-Ba‘ath regime documents later revealed that, on 15 April 1988, a secret order (No. 169) from the Second Infantry Division “Khalid Bin Walid” commanded by Colonel Adnan Naji, requested logistical support — including eight helicopters and twenty transport vehicles — to transfer the 39th Brigade from Piramagrun to Qaradagh, with air defense coverage during the operation scheduled for 20 April 1988.
+Ba‘ath regime documents later revealed that, on 15 April 1988, a secret order (No. 169) issued by the Second Infantry Division “Khalid Bin Walid,” commanded by Colonel Adnan Naji, requested logistical support — including eight helicopters and twenty transport vehicles — to transfer the 39th Brigade from Piramagrun to Qaradagh, with air defense coverage for the operation scheduled for 20 April 1988.

-A follow-up correspondence from the Ministry of Defense (Military Security Directorate, Document No. 48 dated 21 April 1988) confirmed this transfer and requested the establishment of a special security committee to oversee the operation, to be completed within 20 hours.
-These documents demonstrate the systematic coordination and planning behind the Anfal Genocide operations in the Qaradagh region.
+A follow-up correspondence from the Ministry of Defense (Military Security Directorate, Document No. 48, dated 21 April 1988) confirmed this transfer and called for the establishment of a special security committee to oversee the operation, to be completed within 20 hours.
+These documents clearly demonstrate the systematic coordination and planning behind the Anfal Genocide operations in the Qaradagh region.

-According to another document issued by the First Army Corps under the command of Sultan Hashim, sent to the General Command of the Armed Forces as a secret and urgent letter No. 142 dated 20 April 1988, the following was reported:
+According to another document issued by the First Army Corps, under the command of Sultan Hashim, and sent to the General Command of the Armed Forces as a secret and urgent letter (No. 142, dated 20 April 1988), the following was reported:

-“During the cleansing operations in the Qaradagh area, 2,500 detainees and ‘hirelings’ (men and women) were arrested, along with the seizure of a quantity of weapons and ammunition in the Qopi Qaradagh area, as follows:
+“During the cleansing operations in the Qaradagh area, 2,500 detainees and ‘hirelings’ (men and women) were arrested, along with the seizure of weapons and ammunition in the Qopi Qaradagh area, including:

-In response, the General Command of the Armed Forces sent letter No. 2/م خ dated 23 April 1988 to the command of the First Army Corps, stating:
+In response, the General Command of the Armed Forces issued letter No. 2/م خ, dated 23 April 1988, to the command of the First Army Corps, stating:

 “With reference to your secret and urgent letter No. 142 dated 20/4/1988 regarding the 2,500 detainees and hirelings, they shall be distributed as follows:

-These documents are among the clearest pieces of evidence showing how the Ba‘ath regime systematically arrested, separated, and forcibly disappeared Kurdish civilians — men, women, and children — during the Anfal Genocide.
+These documents constitute some of the clearest evidence demonstrating how the Ba‘ath regime systematically arrested, separated, and forcibly disappeared Kurdish civilians — men, women, and children — during the Anfal Genocide.

 Sources